vinh123456789/EzHomeLab/docs/adguard-home.md

 ```

 Explaination on why we use the above setting:
-- Why we use DoH?
+- Why use DoH?
 	- Since plain DNS use port `53`, your ISP can easily redirect all packets to that port to their DNS server and read your requests.
 	- DoT (DNS over TLS) use port `853` which your ISP can also easily block access to it and make your devices swith back to plain DNS.
 	- DoH (DNS over HTTPS) use port `443` which is the same with every other `HTTPS` request, this make the blocking of it much harder.
 The cons of this protocol is the processing time will be longer (but still fast from of human perspective).
 	- An impotant note to remember is that although you can avoid the blocking from your ISP DNS server, you ISP can still block connection to any IP they want.
 - Given encrypted DNS relies heavily on certificates, having accurate time is more important.
 To prevent this, we allow NTP DNS requests to use plain DNS, regardless of the upstream DNS resolvers set.

+In the next setting, select `Parallel requests`.

-You could enter some popular DNS servers such as `1.1.1.1` and `8.8.8.8` into `Fallback DNS servers` box to allow your devices continues to access internet in case AdGuard Home failed but I'm leaving it empty.
+You could enter some popular DNS servers such as `1.1.1.1` and `8.8.8.8` into `Fallback DNS servers` box to allow your devices continues to access internet in case AdGuard Home failed but I'm leaving it as empty.

-When AdGuard Home start-up, it won't know what are the IP address of inputed servers in `Upstream DNS servers`, the IPs in `Bootstrap DNS servers` will help to resolved these domains:
+When AdGuard Home start-up, it won't know what are the IP address of the upstream servers, `Bootstrap DNS servers` will help to resolved that:
 ```
 1.1.1.1
 1.0.0.1